fghaas/openinfrasummit2019-shanghai/markdown/ceph-vm-spinup.md

-RBD is the **RADOS Block Device,** which basically means that there is a device that behaves just like a regular block device, but underneath does some magic that translates all block I/O into RADOS object access.
+RBD is the **RADOS Block Device,** which basically means that there is a device that behaves just like a regular block device, but underneath does some magic that translates all block I/O into RADOS object I/O in a Ceph cluster.

 Like many other block device types, RBD is capable of creating

 * _snapshots,_ that is a consistent read-only view of the block device at any arbitrary point-in-time;